yuuzacode/THM-Write-Ups/TryHackMe-MD2PDF/README.md

 # TryHackMe MD2PDF Write-up
 > I used the TryHackMе AttackBox for this room.
 ## Overview
-This is my write-up for the [MD2PDF room] https://tryhackme.com/room/md2pdf.
+This is my write-up for the [MD2PDF room](https://tryhackme.com/room/md2pdf).
 The goal was to exploit a web application that converts text to PDF to access a restricted page with flag.
 I divided it into three steps:

 1. Reconnaissance (Scanning & Enumeration)